 If you know when and how much you sleep optimally, you can determine a rough sleep period and integrate it into your daily structure.
 If you e.g. b As a short sleeper, you need around 7 hours of sleep, usually get out of bed quickly in the morning and have to get up at 6 a.m., so you should regularly go to bed by 11 p.m. at the latest.

 3. Sleep rhythm disorders

-Smaller irregularities, such as a short night or sleeping in at the weekend, only affect our sleep rhythm for a short time and have little or no impact on the quality of sleep.
+Smaller irregularities, such as a short night or sleeping in at the weekend, only affect our sleep rhythm for a short time and have little to no impact on the quality of sleep.
 It is important that we otherwise get enough sleep on a regular basis and give in to the natural pressure to sleep, because tiredness is an important signal from the body that the body and mind need to sleep and recover.